dkriegner/xrayutilities/README.txt

 in any web-browser, after the installation is finished.

-To build the PDF documentation from the sources use:
+To build the PDF documentation from the docu-sources use:

   python setup.py build_doc -b latex
   cd build/sphinx/latex; make